jskallebak/webflyx/quotes/starwars.md

-* "May the Force be wth you"
+* "May the Force be with ou"
 * "I find your lack of faith disturbing"
 * "I am your father"
 * "Do or do not.
 There is no try"
-* "I’ve got a bad feeling about this"i
+* "I’ve got a bad feeling about this"